gbif/ssg-gb23/content/05_travel-accommodation/en.md

 ### Language

 Portuguese is the official language of Brazil.
-Many Brazilians in the larger cities—especially those you encounter working at airports, hotels, better restaurants, tour companies and travel agencies—speak at least some English.
+Many Brazilians in the larger cities — especially those you encounter working at airports, hotels, better restaurants, tour companies and travel agencies — speak at least some English.
 Both English and Spanish are taught in many Brazilian schools.

 ### Money procedures